About

 Guests

 Guests may be brought into to the Club, subject to certain stipulations / norms, the details of which may be collected from the Secretary or Club office.
-Maximum four guests are permitted per Members.
+Maximum Eight guests are permitted per Members.

 Mobile Phone Usage